Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 inside the log.
 With the **Delete** button you can delete the log file from the RED Brick.

-Gain internet access
+Gain Internet Access
 --------------------

-To gain internet access on the RED Brick we can either connect a USB WIFI/Ethernet dongle or the Ethernet Extension.
+To gain Internet access on the RED Brick we can either connect a USB WIFI/Ethernet dongle or the Ethernet Extension.
 In this example we will add the :ref:`Ethernet Extension <ethernet_extension>`: